Plan a trip to idyllic Whidbey Island near Seattle.

 Whidbey Island is 26-miles north of Seattle.

 Whidbey Island has a stunning setting, with dramatic bluffs, wild beaches and bucolic country roads.
-There are breathtaking state parks, a lighthouse, earth sanctuary and rhododendron garden to visit.
+There are breathtaking state parks, a lighthouse, earth sanctuary, rhododendron garden, sculpture garden and plenty of wineries to visit.

 10 best things to do on Whidbey Island.